 by Cathal Goan Director General RTÉ 2003-2010

-The tour left from the Friary front carpark travelling to Donegal town, visiting the castle and seeing the models of Kilbarron Castle and Kilbarron Church both important landmarks in the life of Mícheál Uí Cléirigh.
-The tour continued around Lough Eske seeing the many historic landmarks in the vicinity.
-Travelling to Barnesmore Gap the group stopped for tea , coffee and scones at Biddy O’Barnes.
+The tour left from the Friary front carpark travelling to Donegal town, visiting the restored Donegal castle and seeing the models of Kilbarron Castle and Kilbarron Church both important landmarks in the life of Mícheál Uí Cléirigh.
+The tour continued around Lough Eske seeing the many historic landmarks in the vicinity including the possible location of the friars refuge after the destruction of the friary in 1600.
+Travelling onto Barnesmore Gap, the group stopped for tea , coffee and scones at Biddy O’Barnes.
 Afterwards returning to Rossnowlagh.
-Here are some pictures of the trip……………..
+Here are some pictures of the trip

 The fourth Mícheál Ó Cléirigh Summer School was held on the weekend 12th-14th May 2017